 Loans.
 The loan portfolio is segregated into categories and the fair value of each loan category is calculated using present value techniques based upon projected cash flows and estimated discount rates.
-For values reported prior to 2018, the discount rates used to projecting cash flows reflected the credit and interest rate risks inherent in each loan category.
-The calculated present values are then reduced by an allocation of the allowance for loan losses against each respective loan category.
-Pursuant to the adoption of ASU 2016-01, Recognition and Measurement of Financial Assets and Financial Liabilities, for values reported for 2018, fair value reflects the incorporation of a liquidity discount to meet the objective of "exit price" valuation.
+Pursuant to the adoption of ASU 2016-01, Recognition and Measurement of Financial Assets and Financial Liabilities, the values reported reflect the incorporation of a liquidity discount to meet the objective of "exit price" valuation.